MIC-DKFZ/AVID/README.md

 - **⚡ Batch processing**: Efficiently handles large cohorts
 - **🔧 Extensible**: Easy to add new processing steps
 - **📊 Reproducible**: Full tracking of processing steps and metadata
+- **🚀 Runtime flexible**: Allows running locally, in containers, or on HPC clusters (eg. LSF, SLURM) with just configuration changes

 ### 🤝 Use Cases